adityaknegi/adityaknegi/README.md

 - <a href="https://github.com/adityaknegi/adityaknegi/blob/master/Aditya_kumar.pdf">Resume</a>
 - Have a nice day :smiley:
 - Track your investments <a href="https://moneyfit.io/">moneyfit.io</a>
-- my Potfolio website <a href="https://nextjs-git-main-adityaknegi.vercel.app/">Aditya</a>
+- my Portfolio website <a href="https://nextjs-git-main-adityaknegi.vercel.app/">Aditya</a>